Azure/Enterprise-Scale-for-AVS/Network Design Guide/avs-networking-basics.md

 This section summarizes some fundamental concepts about Azure VMware Solution networking.
 They are a pre-requisite for understanding the design options covered in the following sections and for designing complex Azure VMware Solution topologies.

 ## What is the role played by ExpressRoute?
-Azure VMware Solution runs on bare-metal VMWare vSphere ESXi nodes deployed in Azure datacenters and attached to a physical network.
+Azure VMware Solution runs on bare-metal VMware ESXi nodes deployed in Azure datacenters and attached to a physical network.
 Just like how ExpressRoute circuits allow Azure customers to establish layer-3 connectivity between their physical datacenter networks and Azure VNets, a dedicated ExpressRoute implementation provides layer-3 connectivity between physical ESXi nodes and Azure VNets.
 When an Azure VMware Solution Private Cloud is provisioned, an associated ExpressRoute circuit is also instantiated in a Microsoft-managed subscription.
 The private cloud’s owner can then connect the circuit to one or more ExpressRoute Virtual Network Gateways in Azure VNets, by redeeming authorization keys for the circuit (the same procedure used to create connections between ExpressRoute Gateways and customer-managed circuits).
 Please refer to the [Azure VMware Solution official documentation](https://learn.microsoft.com/azure/azure-vmware/deploy-azure-vmware-solution?tabs=azure-portal#connect-to-azure-virtual-network-with-expressroute ) for detailed instructions.

 ![figure2](media/figure2.png)